There Are Very Serious Consequences For A Burglary Conviction

-- A criminal record that will stick with you for the rest of your life, which may have a negative impact on your job or career
+- A criminal record that will follow you for life and may negatively impact your job possibilities

-- Being considered a predicate or violent predicate felon, which can result in increased sentences if you’re ever convicted of a felony in the future
+- The likelihood of increased sentences if you’re convicted of a felony in the future

-- Being expelled from a university or loss of financial aid for your education
+- Being expelled from college or losing your financial aid

-At the Law Office of Michael A. Schillinger, Esq., I defend clients throughout New York and Long Island against all types of burglary charges and other criminal charges.
-I have a wealth of legal experience and a strong commitment to giving my clients the best fight possible in the criminal justice system.
+At the Law Office of Michael A. Schillinger, Esq., I defend clients throughout New York and Long Island against all types of burglary charges, as well as other criminal charges.
+I have a wealth of legal experience and a strong commitment to fighting hard on behalf of my clients.

 Common Burglary And Trespass Charges